Escape-Technologies/graphql-armor/README.md

     ignoreIntrospection: true, // by default, introspection queries are ignored.
     onAccept: [], // Callbacks that are ran whenever a Query is accepted
     onReject: [], // Callbacks that are ran whenever a Query is rejected
-    throwRejection: true, // When rejected, do you want to throw the error or report to the context?
+    throwOnRejection: true, // When rejected, do you want to throw the error or report to the context?
   }
 }
 ```